nicholasayam/Digital-CV/README.md

 (formerly Nicholas Ng Wei Jie, renounced)

-📮**Live Updates**: Serving the force now.
-Upcoming in 2024, Law at National University of Singapore (NUS). 🚀

 {: .live-updates }
 > Serving the force now.
 Upcoming in 2024, Law at National University of Singapore (NUS). 🚀.